-The Irish have been called names for centuries, and all over the world so much so that it is hard to remember where all the insults came from.
+The Irish have been called names for centuries, and worldwide so much so that it is hard to remember where all the insults came from.
 We’ve put together our top ten.

-Used by Irish-born in America to describe first generation of American-born who never worked as hard as their immigrant parents.
+This is used by Irish-born in America to describe the first generation of American-born who never worked as hard as their immigrant parents.

-People considered to be from rural, uneducated backgrounds.
+People who are considered to be from rural, uneducated backgrounds.

-As against lace curtain Irish, still in use today most recently in Boston mayoral race where winner Marty Walsh, of modest background, was often referred to as “shanty” and opponent John Connolly, from a wealthier one, was seen as “lace curtain” or “two toilet.”
+As against lace curtain Irish, notably used in the 2013 Boston mayoral race where winner Marty Walsh, of modest background, was often referred to as “shanty” and opponent John Connolly, from a wealthier one, was seen as “lace curtain” or “two toilet.”

 Another form of a derogatory term, usually used by WASPS in the old days, not so much now.
 John Gregory Dunne entitled his 1989 memoir “Harp.”

 More common in Britain, where “Paddy” was used as a derogatory catch-all name to describe anyone male and Irish.